Andy Mitchell (politician)

 Andrew Mitchell, PC (born April 21, 1953) is a Canadian politician.
-He served in the House of Commons of Canada from 1993 to 2006, representing Parry Sound—Muskoka as a member of the Liberal Party.
-He was a minister in the government of Jean Chrétien and a cabinet minister in the government of Paul Martin.
+He served in the House of Commons of Canada from 1993 to 2006, representing Parry Sound-Muskoka as a member of the Liberal Party.
+He was a secretary of state in the government of Jean Chrétien and a cabinet minister in the government of Paul Martin.

 Early life and career

 Mitchell was born in Montreal, Quebec, and has a Bachelor of Arts degree in political science from Carleton University (1972).
 Before running for public office, he worked for the Bank of Nova Scotia in Ottawa, Toronto, Cornwall, Elliot Lake, and Gravenhurst.
 He was also active with several local Chamber of Commerce organizations.
 Mitchell joined the Liberal Party in 1991.

 Parliamentarian

 Government backbencher

 Mitchell was first elected in the 1993 federal election, winning a seat that had been held by the Progressive Conservatives since 1957.
 At the time, he did not have a strong public profile outside of his riding.
 The Liberals won a majority government, and Mitchell entered parliament as a backbench supporter of Jean Chrétien's government.

 He chaired a parliamentary task force that examined banking and small business policy in 1994.
 Its recommendations included a code of conduct for banks regarding small business loans, an ombudsman to oversee this code of conduct, and a provision allowing entrepreneurs to borrow up to twenty per cent from their registered retirement savings plans (RRSPs).
 The proposed code of conduct was intended to facilitate more bank loans to small businesses.

 In 1996, Mitchell was appointed to another task force that examined the role of the federal government in relation to Canada's disability community.
 It recommended that the government cancel its plans to wind down assistance programs for disabled people and instead introduce new programs and tax credits.
 Mitchell argued this investment was necessary to ensure disabled Canadians could enjoy the full rights of citizenship.

 In the same period, he chaired a standing committee on natural resources with a focus on economic development in rural Canada.
 He supported construction of Fenbrook Institution, a medium security prison in Gravenhurst, as a benefit to the local economy.